forbesne/ShoppingSidekickQ/README.md

 ![ClassDiagram](https://user-images.githubusercontent.com/54749949/115595602-1cb72400-a2a5-11eb-87cd-7f01c686e6d2.png)

 ## Class Diagram Description
 **MainActivity:** The program starts running here.
-Manages the different fragments.__
+Manages the different fragments.<br/>
-**MapsActivity:** Helps to incorporate Google's maps.__
+**MapsActivity:** Helps to incorporate Google's maps.<br/>

 **MainFragment:** Landing page.
-Displays the products retrieved from the market API and enables the user to add products as CartItem to his cart.__
+Displays the products retrieved from the market API and enables the user to add products as CartItem to his cart.<br/>
-**CartFragment:** Display the user cart items and enables the user can change quantity.__
+**CartFragment:** Display the user cart items and enables the user can change quantity.<br/>
-**MarketFragment:** Displays the list of markets from the one with the cheapest cart total to the most expensive one.__
+**MarketFragment:** Displays the list of markets from the one with the cheapest cart total to the most expensive one.<br/>
-User can click on the market's name -> Goes to StoreFragment.__
+User can click on the market's name -> Goes to StoreFragment.<br/>
-User can click on the market's map icon-> Goes to MapFragment.__
+User can click on the market's map icon-> Goes to MapFragment.<br/>
-**StoreFragment:** Displays the market details and a list of user cart items with the market's price.__
+**StoreFragment:** Displays the market details and a list of user cart items with the market's price.<br/>
 **MapsFragment:** Displays distance and directions from user location to market address.
-Incorporates Google's Maps.__
+Incorporates Google's Maps.<br/>

 **MarketListAdapter:** Populates the MarketFragment's recycler view with a list of markets.